liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

     https://github.com/liferay/liferay-docs/blob/master/develop/tutorials/folder-1/some-article.markdown

-You specify the base source URL in a file called `.METADATA` in the ZIP file's root folder.
-The importer treats the `.METADATA` file as a standard Java properties file and uses the base source URL to construct the source URL for all of the ZIP file's resulting articles.
+You specify the base source URL in a file called `.METADATA` in the Zip file's root folder.
+The importer treats the `.METADATA` file as a standard Java properties file and uses the base source URL to construct the source URL for all of the Zip file's resulting articles.

 To use the source URL feature, your Liferay administrator must enable it via the Knowledge Base app's [System Settings](/discover/portal/-/knowledge_base/7-0/informing-users-with-the-knowledge-base#system-settings).